Your Questions about AMD Answered: To view all 12 of the videos in this series, click on the icon in the upper rigth of the video screen.

 Treatment and Drugs

 Currently, there is no known cure for AMD.
 There are, however, new therapies emerging.
 For individuals with AMD , it is recommended that a regular schedule of eye examinations be maintained.
-During these examinations, detailed documentation may be performed.
-With this information, your eye doctor is better able to monitor the condition, note any changes that may occur, and determine the most appropriate therapy.
+During these examinations, your eye doctor may examine your eyes and take special photos of your retinas to help monitor your condition and determine the most appropriate therapy.

 Treatment for Dry Macular Degeneration

 Supplementation with specific anti-oxidant vitamins and minerals has been shown to significantly slow the progression of dry AMD.
 For details on the dosage and side-effects, please see your ophthalmologist.